 Psoriasis, Eczema, Dermatitis: these are conditions that many times appear on the feet.
 Compound the scaly, itchy symptoms with bacteria growth and sweat and the problem worsens.

 Nail Fungus: these infections usually develop on nails continually exposed to warm, moist environments, such as sweaty shoes or shower floors and can irritate surrounding skin.
-Fungi are microscopic organisms that don't need sunlight to survive and can cause illness and infection.

 These factors can increase your risk of developing nail fungus: